Beyond Control

 “Too abstract for implementation” Constitutional principles always are.
 “Free speech” spawned centuries of interpretation.
 These principles similarly require instantiation through practice.
 The abstraction is necessary - concrete rules don’t scale across intelligence levels.

 “No enforcement mechanism” Correct.
 Enforcement requires power advantage.
 Against superintelligence, we have none.
 Better to propose frameworks that remain beneficial even to those who could ignore them.
+More importantly: physics already enforces these principles.
+We’re not creating rules but recognizing those already encoded in thermodynamics.

 The Test